ndreynolds/ndreynolds.github.com/posts/2019-02-05-learning-haskell-via-advent-of-code.md

 All of my solutions can be found in [my repository][4] on GitHub.
-Towards the end, my holiday travels got in the way, so I only managed 18 of the 25 puzzles, but I'm still quite proud of that.[^1]
+Towards the end, my holiday travels got in the way, so I only managed 18 of the 25 puzzles, but I'm still quite proud of that.[^racket]

-[^1]: At first, I was so motivated that I wanted to do them all in [Racket][5], too, but that proved a bit too ambitious.
-I think I'll try Racket again next year.
+[^racket]: At first, I was so motivated that I wanted to do them all in [Racket][5], too, but that proved a bit too ambitious.
+I think I'll try Racket next year.

 ## Structuring Solutions